-Where feasible and possible, according to its language assistance plan (LAP), the CCHA will train and hire bilingual staff to be available to act as interpreters and translators, will pool resources with other CCHAs, and will standardize documents.
+Where feasible and possible, the CCHA will train and hire bilingual staff to be available to act as interpreters and translators, will pool resources with other CCHA, and will standardize documents.

 2-III.C.
 WRITTEN TRANSLATION

 Translation is the replacement of a written text from one language into an equivalent written text in another language.